 We store your data while your account is active.
 Whether your annual subscription expires or you fail to use the credits on time, we will delete your personal data from our systems 1 month from expiration of your annual subscription or when you exercise your rights (as listed below).

-As stated above, We process information that Instagram provides us with.
+As stated above, We process information obtained from public sources.
 The updates may take up to 20 days.
 If an Influencer deletes their account, We would also delete such information from our systems and make it unavailable to Customers.
-This synchronisation may take up to a month from when the deletion happens on Instagram.
+This synchronisation may take up to a month from when the deletion happens on social network.

 4.3.
 AUDIENCE DATA